DHolistic/FDUniverse/KILNUniverse/KILN_UNIVERSE_REGIONAL_CLAY_FOLK_ORIGINS.md

 **CONSEQUENCE:** Without their gift, clay across the universe began losing moisture and becoming less adaptive **UNDERGROUND NETWORKS:** Used their sodium-chlorine conductivity to create hidden pathways through crystal formations and water-flow systems

-**THE ENFORCERS' BLINDNESS:**
+**PHI-KRATOS'S FORCES' BLINDNESS:**
-The newly empathy-less Enforcer systems saw this as:
+The newly empathy-less Phi-Kratos systems saw this as:
 - **"Weakness and lack of importance"**
 - **"Natural elimination of inefficient contributors"**
 - **"Proof that only strong, controlled systems matter"**

-This blindness came directly from Pre-Audemar's severed empathetic capacity - without the voice he'd banished, he **could not perceive** the crucial role the Salt-Singers played in maintaining system balance.
+This blindness came directly from Vajra-Sankoca's severed empathetic capacity - without the voice he'd banished, he **could not perceive** the crucial role the Salt-Singers played in maintaining system balance.

 #### **THE BOUNDARY KEEPERS' ACTIVE RESISTANCE:**
 **CHOICE:** Drew a clear line against the emerging control systems